Mayo Clinic Care Network Content

 Lifestyle and home remedies

-Elevation and ice can help reduce swelling and pain.
+Raising the foot and using ice can help reduce swelling and pain.
 Prop your foot up when possible so that your injury is higher than your heart.
-If you use ice, wrap it in a towel so that it doesn't make direct contact with your skin, and only apply it for about 15 minutes at a time, taking a break of at least 20 minutes between icing sessions.
+If you use ice, wrap it in a towel so that it doesn't touch your skin.
+Use it for about 15 minutes at a time, taking a break of at least 20 minutes before icing again.

 Preparing for an appointment